 Instead, I tell people to focus on always marketing, no matter what.
 Don’t fall into the trap of getting caught up in the other activities so much that you stop marketing.

 If you can do that, consistently get profitable deals, and cover your living expenses, it’s time for you to go full-time.
-I never advise quiting your job before doing some deals.
+I never advise quitting your job before doing some deals.
 Never.

 Once I went full-time, I actually struggled with working harder.
 I found myself doing things that were unnecessary just to feel like I was being productive.